finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 # **get_portfolio_group**
 > PortfolioGroup get_portfolio_group(scope, code, effective_at=effective_at, as_at=as_at)

-[EARLY ACCESS] GetPortfolioGroup: Get portfolio group
+[EARLY ACCESS] Get portfolio group

 Retrieve the definition of a single portfolio group.